 The line then decided to increase its fleet again with three, nearly identical 32,000-ton, 450-passenger vessels.
 Seabourn Odyssey, Sojourn and Quest debuted in 2009, 2010 and 2011 respectively.

-More recently, in April 2011 Seabourn underwent another major shift as Carnival Corp. moved its operations under the umbrella of Holland America Line, another of the cruise conglomerate's brands.
-Seabourn is now based at Holland America corporate headquarters in Seattle.
+In April 2011 Seabourn underwent another major shift as Carnival Corp. moved its operations under the umbrella of Holland America Line, another of the cruise conglomerate's brands.
+Seabourn is based at Holland America corporate headquarters in Seattle.

 In February 2013, Seabourn halved its six-strong fleet when Windstar bought its three original vessels.
 But the fleet did not remain a trio for long.
 In 2016, Seabourn debuted a new, larger ship -- the 450-passenger Seabourn Encore -- and followed it up with a sister, Seabourn Ovation, in 2018.
 The same year, the line announced plans to introduce two high-end expedition ships to the fleet.
 The 264-passenger new-builds are scheduled to enter service in 2021 and 2022.